FROM LAW TO DESIGN: HOW ADELE DEJAK BUILT HER RENOWNED FASHION HOUSE

 3. COULD YOU DESCRIBE YOUR CREATIVE PROCESS FOR YOUR NEW COLLECTION?
 WAS IT ANY DIFFERENT FROM BEFORE, ESPECIALLY CONSIDERING THE COVID-19 PANDEMIC?

 Creatively, nothing has changed.
-When I work on a new collection, I have done the research already.
+When I work on a new collection at my fashion house, I have done the research already.
 I [like to] think about what I can do [and] what I can improve on.
 When I’m working on a new collection, I pull from my research and start from there.
 Working during the pandemic has been challenging.
 I have had to get creative to communicate with my team in Nairobi and technology has been a life-saver.
 Remote working, especially when working on prototypes has been a bit frustrating but my team and I adapted.